WHAT IS A

 But that decision came at a cost: our freedom.

-For centuries, this system seemed immovable: you lived where you worked and paid taxes where you lived.
+For centuries, the system seemed immovable: you lived where you worked, and paid taxes where you lived.

 There was no room to maneuver.

-By the late 20th century, and even more so in the 21st, value began to become location-independent.
-For the first time, individuals could earn income, run businesses, and invest internationally without being physically tied to a single place.
+By the late 20th century, and even more so in the 21st, value began to go borderless.
+For the first time, a person could earn income, run a business, and invest internationally without depending physically on a single territory.

-The internet was not just a communication tool.
-It became the engine of economic mobility.
+The internet wasn’t just a communication tool.
+It was the engine of economic mobility.

-Remote work became mainstream, banking went digital, transportation became cheaper, and countries began competing aggressively to attract capital and talent.
+Remote work became the norm, banking went digital, transportation got cheaper, and countries began competing fiercely to attract capital and talent.

 WHO CAN BECOME A TAX NOMAD?